funatsufumiya/uvcrop_blender/README.md

 ## TODO

-- Installation Guide (as for now, please see [this thread on blender StackExchange](https://blender.stackexchange.com/questions/270632/how-can-i-save-a-node-group-for-later-use-without-going-through-a-blend-file), or simply "File > Append" [UVCrop.blend](./UVCrop.blend) into your blender file, or use something like [NodeShelf](https://anassezzahir.gumroad.com/l/nodeshelf))
+- Installation Guide (as for now, please see [this thread on blender StackExchange](https://blender.stackexchange.com/questions/270632/how-can-i-save-a-node-group-for-later-use-without-going-through-a-blend-file), or simply "File > Append" [UVCrop.blend](./UVCrop.blend) into your blender file)
 - Make this into blender extension (addon)

 ## Acknowledgements